Blue background with subtle circular patterns

 Divorce Attorney in Harrisburg, PA

-What Is the Divorce Process in Pennsylvania?
+What is the Divorce Process in Pennsylvania?

-If both spouses want to be divorced and agree the marriage is unable to be repaired, , they must first file a complaint with the court.
+If both spouses want to divorce and agree that the marriage cannot be repaired, they must first file a complaint with the court.
 After a 90-day waiting period, both parties will file a sworn statement affirming that the union is severed and that they want to get divorced.
+The process is finalized once the court enters a divorce decree.

 Un-Consented

 If one spouse wants to get divorced and the other doesn’t, the plaintiff (the partner wishing to get divorced) must prove that the marriage is irreparable and that the spouses have been living separate lives for at least one year.
-These two provisions must be met before the court will finalize an un-consented divorce decree.
+These two provisions must be met before the court will finalize an uncontested divorce decree.

 Fault-Based

-In some cases, the party who wishes to get divorced isn’t willing to wait a year or cannot safely wait a year before severing legal ties to their spouse.
+Sometimes, the party who wishes to get divorced isn’t willing to wait a year or cannot safely wait a year before severing legal ties to their spouse.

-Why Do You Need a Lawyer for Divorce?
+Do I Need a Lawyer for Divorce?

-Hiring a divorce lawyer becomes even more essential when there are complicated factors involved in the split – such as mutually-owned property, marital debt or dependent children.
+An experienced divorce attorney on your team helps preserve and protect your assets.
+Hiring a divorce lawyer becomes even more essential when complicated factors are involved in the split, such as mutually owned property, marital debt, or dependent children.
 An attorney can guide the process toward a solution that most benefits any minors or vulnerable family members affected by the split.

 Why Work with Mette Evans & Woodside?

-Hire a Harrisburg Divorce Lawyer
+Hire a Divorce Lawyer in Harrisburg, PA

-Understanding your rights, options and responsibilities is essential to successfully filing for divorce in Pennsylvania.
+Understanding your rights, options, and responsibilities is essential to successfully filing for divorce in Pennsylvania.
 Contact Mette Evans & Woodside for legal guidance and representation.

 Check Out These Blogs